TheDarkerPath/dnd-fatal-outcome-odds/README.md

 statistics at work.
 For small values of lambda (expected number of fatal outcomes per run) the Poisson distribution is narrow and located close to the origin.
-As lambda increases (expected number of fatal outcomes per run increases) the Poisson distribution becomes wider and higher numbers of fatal outcomes become much more likely.
+As lambda increases (expected number of fatal outcomes per run increases) the Poisson distribution becomes progressively broader with a long tail projecting to higher fatal outcomes.
+As a consequence of the increasing width of the Poisson distribution, surprisingly high numbers of fatal outcomes per run become possible.
 This means that care needs to be taken in tuning the fatal outcome cutoffs to arrive at a satisfactory balance of risk versus maintaining enjoyment for players.